tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 Government, and Law enforcement are increasingly confused by their duties and instead use us.
 They are meta-gaming too frequently with one another.
 Our federal government did not need an autonomous ambition to come into its creation, and it is not expedient to have one now.

 Blind except to metadata, and being great at meaningful interventions, is a viable method of surveillance, but the threat of untagged generative AI content means we don't know which metadata anymore.
 If we elect for the ability to enact blocks on untagged media on our popular platforms, or the powers to block media with specific tags, `a censorship government can be enacted overnight`.
-The Web Wide Web contracted, and it is social media apps now.
+The World Wide Web contracted, and it is social media apps now.

 Companies budgeting for the compliance fees should be the punchline of a tired joke, but `if fees had any teeth`, they would take their duty seriously.
 If we're sleepwalking into surveillance, at least do that job.
 It really is too much to trust The Government to do even the job it has.
 Data Brokers need to be shown we're serious, that they will lose fingers if they cross us in this way.
 Muster the will for this change.